-When people are convinced that our Canadian way of life offers more opportunity and happiness to larger numbers of persons than does any other scheme, they will be eager to contribute their share to keeping it effectively working.
+When a person is convinced that our Canadian way of life offers more opportunity and happiness to larger numbers of persons than does any other scheme, he will be eager to contribute his share to keeping it effectively working.
 The democracy of which we are talking is an arrangement of life whereby the members of a group, large or small, have opportunity to partake in proportion to their maturity and ability.
 There is no room in such a society for envious dislike of persons who are prominent or great, but an appreciation of what all greatness adds to the common good.

-Our government
+Our Government